xunit/xunit.net/site/docs/config-testconfig-json.md

 ### `seed`{ #seed }

-Set this to set the seed used for randomization (affects how the test cases are randomized).
-If the seed value isn't set, then the system will determine a reasonable seed (and print that seed when diagnostic messages are enabled, to assist you in reproducing order-dependent failures).
+Set this to set the seed used for randomization.
+For the most part, this value is unused, as test case randomness is now determined in a more stable way that does not involve pseudo-randomness; however, the seed may be used in some fallback cases (notably with custom test cases via 3rd party extensibility, which throw when queried for their unique ID).
+This value is otherwise currently unused.

 > { .table-compact }
 > |                  |